 This uses an inversion of standard economics dialectic.
 With its built-in top-down viewpoint, the more conventional economic statement might be:

-The central engine of an economy is selling goods, and the purpose of this effort is to gain revenue.
+The central engine of an economy is selling goods, and the purpose of that effort is to earn revenue.

-Both statements are true, but view the matter from different angles—and not necessarily opposed ones.
-Understanding the role of the consumer in economics—really understanding it, not just accepting a two-dimensional stand-in while focusing on the “important” things—requires the bottom-up viewpoint of our definition.
-The consumer is buying the goods made by business and industry and is thus the central engine of the economy—he or she is not merely a collection bin, a de-vending machine, for the goods industry produces.
+Both statements are true, but view the matter from opposing angles.
+Understanding the role of the consumer in economics—really understanding it, not just accepting a blind category or two-dimensional stand-in—requires the bottom-up viewpoint of our definition.
+The consumer is buying the goods made by business and industry and is thus the central engine of the economy.
+He or she is not merely a collection bin, some kind of de-vending machine, for the goods industry produces.

 When Instant Gratification Is Too Slow

-A large part of the reason for the rampant growth of consumerism in recent years is the increasing speed of gratification.
-Between readily available payment methods (most of which extend into debt tools) and rapid delivery times (down to same-day in some cities, and instantly for digital products), it’s possible to scratch an acquisition itch almost as soon as it occurs.
-No longer does a buyer have to waste time driving to a store and fencing with a salesperson to acquire an item.
-No more does he or she have to rummage a catalog, fill out an order form, write a check or get a money order, find stamp, mail off the order, and wait for it to be received, processed, and then shipped.
-Many online sellers conveniently store buyer information, including credit card data, and allow visitors to buy items with one click—literally one click, with perhaps a confirmation click, and the item is on its way, likely to arrive within one business day.
-With no hurdles of time or effort, buying every product for which a whim passes became first easy, then accepted, then expected… and is likely crossing into “demanded.”
+A powerful driver behind the rampant growth of consumerism is the ever-increasing speed of gratification.
+Between accelerated payment methods (most of which extend into debt tools) and decreasing delivery times (down to same-day in some cities, and instant for digital products), it’s possible to scratch an acquisition itch almost the moment it occurs.
+No longer does a buyer have to waste time driving to one or more stores and fencing with a salesperson to acquire an item.
+No more does he or she have to rummage a catalog, fill out an order form, write a check or get a money order, find a stamp, mail off the order, and wait days or weeks for it to be received, processed, and then shipped.

-Marketing has for many years focused on quick gratification, both in selling the product and in how the product in turn can be used to instantly gratify desires.
-(Nowhere moreso than in the snack and prepared foods area.)
+Marketing has for many years focused on quick gratification, both in selling the product and in how the product in turn can be used to gratify desires with little delay.
+(Nowhere more so than in the snack and prepared foods area.)
 Now, it can focus on the next level, truly instant gratification, selling the notion of “click here to own this item now.”
-Whether it’s one-click ordering or in-store purchases requiring only the wave of a RFID-equipped payment card, the goal is to remove as many small barriers to buying as possible.
-By enabling the buyer to skate across even the last few hurdles to purchase, moments when they might reconsider or realize the valuelessness of the item, the purchase cycle is speeded up to nearly bypass human perception.
-It’s apparent that the ultimate goal of the merchandising industry is to remove buyer’s forebrains from the equation, slamming even “See–Buy” down to “Grab!”
+Whether it’s 1-click ordering or in-store purchases requiring only the wave of a RFID-equipped payment card, the goal is to remove as many barriers to buying as possible, especially those involving time.
+Enabling the buyer to skate across even the last few hurdles to purchase eliminates those moments when they might reconsider or realize the valuelessness of the item.
+These efforts to speed the purchase cycle past rational consideration make it apparent that the ultimate goal of the merchandising industry is to remove buyer’s forebrains from the equation, slamming even “See–Buy” down to “Grab!”

 It is difficult to say how long the cycle of consumption has been spinning up to its present, overwhelming levels.
-There has probably never been a time in modern history that the cycle was one of only need; even in U.S. colonial days and after, there were merchants who sold their wares as trappings of luxury and taste.
+There has probably never been a time in modern history that the cycle was one of only need; even in U.S. colonial days, there were merchants who sold their wares as trappings of luxury and taste.
+(Paul Revere did not make tea sets for the servants.)
 Without taking a long detour into the history of marketing and advertising, I can say that the early part of the twentieth century seems to represent the earliest days of advertising and consumer buying going past a few luxuries and into the beginnings of See-Want-Buy—the promotion and acquisition of products for their own sake, by individuals and families of modest means.
-(The rich have always been overconsumers in this respect, but have historically played only a bit part in national economies.
-One person buying a $300,000 car is a drop in the sea of one million people buying $30,000 ones.)
+(The truly rich have always been overconsumers but have historically played only a bit part in national economies, Veblenian notions notwithstanding.)

 To put things less conventionally, we have become nothing more than economic engines, expending our days and our energy and our potential earning to buy to consume, always eyeing the next step up that will increase our earning-consuming ability.
 Few of us ever say ‘enough’ and stop the cycle; those who seem to have usually only changed targets.
-They have the largest and most lavish house they can conceive of owning, so they turn to filling it with the most expensive and lavish contents.
+When they have the largest and most lavish house they can conceive of owning, they turn to filling it with the most expensive and luxurious contents.
 Growing weary of things, they turn to a sport or a hobby or travel, finding new ways to spend as much as they can earn.
-But always it is one more leg up in earning ability or income, so that another step up in consumption can be achieved.
-The course may wander, but it is ever towards the same goal.
+But the aim is always one more increase in earning ability or income, so that another step up in consumption can be achieved.
+The course may wander, but it is ever towards the same questionable goal.

 There is no more naked expression of the drive to consume than the rise of the pastime called shopping.
-Except in ingrained compound phrases like “grocery shopping,” the term rarely refers to going to a store to buy planned and needed items.
-Shopping, as the term is usually used and understood, means, “I have a bunch of money and I am going to go find something to spend it on.”
+Except in ingrained compound phrases like “grocery shopping,” contemporary use of the term rarely means going to a store to buy planned and needed items.
+Shopping, as the term is usually understood, means, “I have a bunch of money and I am going to go find something to spend it on.”
 It is the drive to consume stripped of any last vestige of need or sensibility; it is the act of acquiring for acquisition’s sake.